Martchus/arch-repo-manager/README.md

 All code is licensed under [GPL-2-or-later](LICENSE).
 This does *not* apply to code contained in Git repositories included as Git submodule (which contain their own README and licensing information).
+This does also *not* apply to code in the directories under `srv/static/node_modules` (which contain 3rdparty code that has its own licensing information).